VeronikaMads/testappweb/README.md

 # testappweb

-technologies used: Java, Spring Boot, MySQL, Lombok, Git, Maven.
+Technologies used: Java, Spring Boot, MySQL, Lombok, Git, Maven.

 Testapp is a standalone application that provides REST API and allows performing CRUD operations on employees.
-The application consists of three main elements (layers): Controller is a REST controller that allows you to map HTTP requests to methods that process their; Service is a service that performs business logic
+The application consists of three main elements (layers): Controller is a REST controller that allows you to map HTTP requests to methods that process their; Service is a service that performs business logic.